moorepants/dissertation/davisbicycle.rst

    :align: center
    :target: _images/bump-catcher.jpg

+   The high precision bump catcher.

 Signal Synchronization
 ----------------------

 The bump provides the event and the acceleration output of the tandem accelerometers logs the event.
-The time shift between the two signals can be computed by minimizing the least squares with respect to one signal minus the other signal which has been interpolated at the sample times of the first signal. :ref:`Figure 11.35<figUnsync>` shows the two independent recorded events.
+The time shift between the two signals can be computed by minimizing the least squares error of one signal minus the other signal which has been interpolated at the sample times of the first signal.
+:ref:`Figure 11.35<figUnsync>` shows the two independent recorded events.

 .. _figUnsync: